met4citizen/CliqueVM/README.md

 <nobr>`BronKerbosch(V,N)`</nobr> | Finds maximal cliques of the set `V` using the Bron-Kerbosch algorithm. `N` is a WeakMap of neighbours for each vertex.
 <nobr>`rewriteStr(s,rules)`</nobr> | Rewrite string `s` with `rules`.
 Return all overlapping maximal results.
 For example:<br/> `rewriteStr('BAA',[['BA','AB'],['A','C']])` -> `['BCC', 'ABC']`.

-**TODO:** Add utility functions for typical use cases such as graph and string rewriting.
+**TODO:** Add utility functions for typical use cases such as graph rewriting.

 ## Gallery